gotbordom/ros2_tutorial_my_workspace/src/my_cpp_parameters_tutorial/README.md

 - `ros2 param set /name_of_node name_of_parameter value`

 Step four: Launch files
+- You can also create a lauch file that will set the value for you.
+See the launch.py file in Launch directory.
+- `ros2 launch my_cpp_parameters_tutorial_launch my_minimal_param_node`

 Cool! so this did what I hoped it would!